 \section{Introduction}

-Dark matter~(DM) is a major component of the universe, making up about $26\%$ of the total mass-energy content according to the standard Lambda-CDM model~\cite{ParticleDataGroup:2022pth}.
-One potential candidates of DM is Primordial Black Holes~(PBHs).
+Dark matter~(DM) is a major component of the Universe, making up about $26\%$ of the total mass-energy content according to the standard Lambda-CDM model~\cite{ParticleDataGroup:2022pth}.
+One of the DM potential candidates is primordial black holes~(PBHs).
 During the early stages of the Universe, a range of mechanisms could lead to the formation of PBHs.
-These mechanisms include the gravitational collapse of overdense regions arising from primordial inhomogeneities, collisions of cosmic bubbles, the collapse of cosmic loops, and the collapse of domain walls, etc~\cite{Carr:1974nx,Hawking:1971ei,Carr:2009jm,Carr:2020gox}.
+These mechanisms include the gravitational collapse of overdense regions arising from primordial inhomogeneities, collisions of cosmic bubbles, the collapse of cosmic loops, the collapse of domain walls, etc~\cite{Carr:1974nx,Hawking:1971ei,Belotsky:2014kca,Khlopov:2008qy,Carr:2009jm,Carr:2020gox}.

-If PBHs were formed and survived till the present time, they could represent all or part of the DM population.
+If PBHs were formed and survived until the present time, they could represent all or part of the DM population.
 While no detection of PBHs has been made thus far, various considerations based on PBHs have been considered to place constraints on the physics governing the early Universe~\cite{Page:1976wx,Josan:2009qn,Kalaja:2019uju, Gow:2020bzo}.

-Recently, there has been a renewed interest in PBHs as DM candidate following the detection of gravitational-wave events by LIGO~\cite{LIGOScientific:2016aoc}.
+Recently, there has been a renewed interest in PBHs as a DM candidate following the detection of gravitational wave events by LIGO~\cite{LIGOScientific:2016aoc}.
 These events could potentially be attributed to PBH mergers~\cite{Sasaki:2016jop}.
 PBHs exhibit a broad range of masses, extending from the Planck mass to several hundred times the mass of the Sun, and their specific mass depends on the time of their formation~\cite{Carr:2009jm}.